blackwd-bwh/devcontainer-composer/README.md

 ## Customization

 ### Adding Custom Configuration
-The scaffolder supports injecting custom configuration into `devcontainer.json`.
+The composer supports injecting custom configuration into `devcontainer.json`.
 You can modify the script to add your own default settings, mounts, or environment variables.

 ### Supporting Different Repository Layouts
 If your repository uses a different structure, you can adjust the `TEMPLATE_SUBDIR` and `FEATURES_SUBDIR` configuration variables.